Our 2014 rankings of the Top 20 fashion merchandising programs in the Midwest.

 The Western Michigan University Department of Family and Consumer Sciences (DFCS), offers several programs for aspiring fashion merchandisers.
 Options include a BS in Textile and Apparel Studies with Concentrations in Product Development, Merchandising, and Fashion Design.
 The Department also offers an MA in Family and Consumer Science with a Textile and Apparel Studies Concentration.

-Program highlights include 300 hours of supervised field experience, membership in the Merchandising Opportunities and Design Association (MODA), the opportunity to attend the Fashion Institute of Technology in New York (FIT) or American Intercontinental University in London and earn credit toward a WMU degree, and an excellent employment outlook for graduates.
+Program highlights include 300 hours of supervised field experience, membership in the Merchandising Opportunities and Design Association (MODA), the opportunity to attend the Fashion Institute of Technology in New York (FIT), and an excellent employment outlook for graduates.
 WMU-DFCS Fashion Merchandising graduates have accepted positions such as Brand Manager, Retail Buyer, Stylist, Store manager, and more at companies such as Tory Burch, Zappos, Macy’s, Nordstrom, Under Armour, Target Corporation, True Religion, and many others.

 Founded in 1903, Western Michigan University (WMU) is home to 25,000 students enrolled in more than 240 academic programs through the Doctorate level.
 The school, which consists of more than 1,200 acres and 143 buildings, is located near Downtown Kalamazoo, less than 150 miles from Detroit and Chicago, and just 50 miles from Grand Rapids—the state’s second largest city.